 According to the AAOS, nearly half of all middle-aged and older people have worn disks and pinched nerves that do not actually cause painful symptoms.

 A person’s disks consist of a tough outer layer (annulus) that surrounds a jelly-like middle section called the nucleus.
-A herniated disk occurs when the nucleus ruptures and breaks through the outer layer into the spinal canal.
+A

 A herniated disk can happen due to degenerative disk disease.
 When the nucleus bulges out of the annulus, it can put pressure on the root of nerves.
 Depending on where this happens, it can cause symptoms of a pinched nerve in the upper back.